ponylang/rfcs/text/0000-buffered-read-until.md

 - The RFC started from this refused [pull-request](https://github.com/ponylang/ponyc/pull/1239) that addresses a narrower use-case.
 We deemed it too specific.

-- In the first version of the RFC, `read_until` accepted a second argument:
+- In a first version of the RFC, `read_until` accepted a second argument:

 ```pony
 fun ref read_until(byte': U8, greedy: Bool=true): Array[U8] iso^ ?